Collections and Identity

 The idea was to create a short course which would help people with mental health issues reach a stage where disability and symptoms would no longer define an individual’s identity or prevent people from achieving personally important life goals.
 A supportive atmosphere was crucial.

-RAMM has been steadily expanding its use of museum objects and the museum environment to create potentially life-changing experiences for people affected by mental health issues.
+The Royal Albert Memorial Museum & Art Gallery (RAMM) has been steadily expanding its use of museum objects and the museum environment to create potentially life-changing experiences for people affected by mental health issues.

 University College London (UCL) supported us in evaluating the course using its groundbreaking UCL Museum Wellbeing Measures Toolkit.
 The Toolkit has been designed to help evaluate the impact of in-house or outreach museum projects on the psychological wellbeing of their audience.

-The way that any person can be drawn (or not) to particular museum objects, or not, reveals aspects of who we are and our place in the world.
+The way that any person can be drawn (or not) to particular museum objects, reveals aspects of who we are and our place in the world.
 This course – which was directed to anyone who felt their identity had been compromised in some way – explored RAMM’s displays and handling collections, inspiring students to develop a portfolio of creative responses.
 Students were guided through activities from poetry and storytelling to photography, drawing and painting.

 Of nine students who started the course, three students were unable to commit to all six weeks because of changes in their personal circumstances.
 However, the six students who completed the entire course reported clear improvement in their sense of hope, control and opportunity, which psychiatrists Glenn Roberts and Jed Boardman describe as the most important factors influencing personal recovery.